 New advantages, new procedures, and greater opportunities to move to Spanish territory.

-For example, we can look back to the end of 2022, when there was also a reform in immigration regulations.
+For example, we can look back 3 years ago, when there was also a reform in immigration regulations.

 Despite the improvements brought about by it, there are still many unaddressed issues from the 2022 reform.
 The new 2024 reform aims to tie the loose ends together and make a simpler, more concrete foundation for immigration in Spain.